kannankdl35/AutoDelete-Bot/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.

-**Open Source Libraries**:
-- Pyrogram: LGPL-3.0 License
-- aiohttp: Apache-2.0 License
-- APScheduler: MIT License
-- psutil: BSD-3-Clause License
+🔒 **Important**: Any modifications, forks, or derivative works must also be released under AGPL-3.0 and publicly share their source code if deployed or made accessible over a network.

 ---